MicrosoftDocs/fabric-docs/docs/enterprise/metrics-app-compute-page.md

 Filters applied to the page in the [Multi metric ribbon chart](#multi-metric-ribbon-chart), affect this chart's display as follows:

 * *No filters applied* - Columns display the peak timepoint every 20 minutes.
-Each column has three peaks:
+Each column has three colors that represent the overages elements.
-    * Add percentage
-    * burndown percentage
-    * Cumulative percentage

 * *Filters are applied* - The visuals displays every 30-second timepoint.
+To view granular data, select a date from the multi metric ribbon chart's x-axis.

 >[!NOTE]
 >Peak is calculated as the highest number of seconds from both [*interactive* and *background*](/power-bi/enterprise/service-premium-interactive-background-operations) operations.